robertrumney/unused-tag-cleaner/README.md

-# Unused Tag Cleaner
+# UnusedTagCleaner

-UnusedTagCleaner is a Unity Editor tool designed to help streamline your project by identifying and removing unused tags from the Tag Manager across all scenes in your Unity project.
-This tool is ideal for maintaining a clean and efficient project structure, especially useful in larger projects with multiple contributors.
+UnusedTagCleaner is a Unity Editor tool designed to help maintain a clean and efficient project structure by identifying and removing unused tags from the Tag Manager.
+This tool is particularly useful for larger Unity projects with multiple contributors, where managing tags can become cumbersome.

 ## Features

-- **Scan All Scenes**: Quickly scan all enabled scenes in the project to determine which tags are actually in use.
+- **Comprehensive Tag Scan**: Scans all enabled scenes and C# script files in the project to determine which tags are in use, capturing both statically placed objects in scenes and dynamically assigned tags in scripts.
-- **Identify Unused Tags**: Lists all tags that are not used in any of the scanned scenes.
+- **Identify Unused Tags**: Lists all tags that are not used in any part of the project, whether in scenes or assigned programmatically in scripts.
-- **Remove Unused Tags**: Provides an option to delete all unused tags with a single click, keeping your Tag Manager clean and relevant.
+- **Remove Unused Tags**: Provides an option to delete all identified unused tags with a single click, keeping your Tag Manager clean and relevant.

 ## Installation